caseyscarborough/yomichan-audio-server/README.md

 ```
 </details>

-I will try to setup an `install.yaml` file or a Helm chart eventually to simplify this.

 ### Build and Run from Source

 This has only been tested on Linux and macOS but it should likely work on Windows too: